brewneaux/yass/ep.1/proposed_links.md

     * Votes!
 * https://hbr.org/2016/11/better-questions-to-ask-your-data-scientists
     * Votes!
-    * Alex: 5  This one is good and could also lead to a discussion on how Data Scientists need to interact with non-data people
+    * 5 Alex:  This one is good and could also lead to a discussion on how Data Scientists need to interact with non-data people
 * https://www.reddit.com/r/datascience/comments/54s3x2/productionalizing_work/
     * Votes!
-	* Alex: 4  Definitely one to talk about but may end up being too broad, maybe we can pick a hypothetical or real life example
+	* 4 Alex:  Definitely one to talk about but may end up being too broad, maybe we can pick a hypothetical or real life example
 * http://partiallyderivative.com/resources/2016/2/17/5-commandments-improving-data-scientist-and-engineer-relations
     * Votes!
+	* 4 Alex: I like this one, I think we honor them decently well when working with BI but maybe not Dev
 * https://gigaom.com/2013/09/28/notice-to-startups-you-are-doing-data-science-wrong/
     * Votes!
 * http://www.kdnuggets.com/2016/01/portable-format-analytics-models-production.html